 It must feel like a leap of faith to abandon your favorite chemical cleaners that are being used for ages and instead start believing in vinegar.
 But trust me you will never regret or think twice about it once you try.
 Not only those chemical cleaner you can get over the counter are much harsher on your surface, but these cleaners are also harmful to the ecosystem and your body.
 It harms your eyes and lungs, and it has been long proven.
 So, when it comes to the cleaning of the vinyl flooring, using vinegar to clean it is the best way to go.
 Because diluted vinegar is one of the best natural cleaners, you can use to deeply clean your way of getting a strain-free and shining vinyl floors as you wanted.
-Here is how you will do the cleaning of vinyl floors with vinegar, step by step.

 Why is vinegar a great option to clean vinyl floor?

 Vinegar is a great option because it’s a natural cleaner and does not have any anything artificially processed in it.
 Most importantly, it has antimicrobial properties to drive away from the germs from your vinyl floor.
 Vinegar is acetic acid with a PH of only 2.5.
 That makes it a strong acid.
 It destroys the cells of bacteria or other organisms that could harm you or your children.
 It can breakdown hard food spill or anything gliding on the floor.

 Which kind of vinegar is the best fit?

 Well, white vinegar is the strongest of all.
 If you want the vinyl floor to be sparkling clean, this white vinegar one makes it a perfect fit.
 You have the option of apple cider vinegar which is a little milder than the white vinegar, of course.
 If your surface is made of granite or wood, then do not use white vinegar.
 It will eat away the gloss of the floor.
 The vinyl floor is perfect for the white vinegar as it is made to be withstanding and durable as well.